 A delicious tub of fresh guacamole, or thick slices of gooey avocado on a salad is such a treat for humans – but can be extremely bad for dogs.
 Avocados contain a toxin called persin, which can cause upset stomachs, breathing difficulties or even fluid build-up in your dog's chest.
 Even more dangerous is the slippery stone in the middle.
 It can be a choking hazard if it gets stuck in a dog's throat, or cause pain and suffering if swallowed.

-The most poisonous fruit your dog can eat are grapes and raisins.
+At Christmas, raisins are everywhere - mince pies, Christmas cake, Christmas pudding, and chocolate covered raisins.
+Unfortunately, the most poisonous fruit your dog can eat are grapes and raisins.
 Many dogs get very ill after eating these, suffering from vomiting, dehydration, diarrhoea and even rapid kidney failure.

 Corn on the cob may seem like a delicious and healthy treat for both humans and dogs, but our canine pals can't easily digest sweetcorn.
 If they swallow the cob too, it can get trapped in their digestive system, leading to intestinal blockage and abdominal pain.